microsoft/ignite25-LAB540-microsoft-purview-integration-with-microsoft-defender-xdr/LabInstructions.md

-# Lab: Microsoft Purview Integration with Microsoft Defender XDR
+# Lab 540: Microsoft Purview Integration with Microsoft Defender XDR

-## Exercise 1 – Investigate insider risk alerts and incidents in Microsoft Defender XDR
+## Exercise - Investigate insider risk alerts and incidents in Microsoft Defender XDR and learn about the new Data Security Investigation solution

 You are Joni Sherman, the Insider Risk Management Investigator for Corra Enterprises.
 Your role involves ensuring regulatory compliance and protecting sensitive information within the organization.
 Recently, Corra Enterprises has noticed unusual exfiltration activities via email that could potentially expose sensitive data to unauthorized recipients.
 To get the full view of activities conducted by this user detected across several Microsoft Security solutions from a single pane of glass, you want to share insider risk alerts with Microsoft Defender XDR.